RaananW/babylonjs-webpack-es6/README.md

 ## Loading different examples

 The `./src/scenes` directory contains a few examples of scenes that can be loaded.
-To load a specific scene, add a `?scene=FILENAME` to the URL (i.e. to load the ammo physics demo, use `http://localhost:8080/?scene=physicsWithAmmo`).
+To load a different scene change the import in `./src/createScene.ts` to the scene you want to load.

 More and more scenes will be slowly added.